shob01/foxess/README.md

     There are already two ready implemented classes available:

-    - `ConfigDotEnv`: (default) reads the data from a .env file and makes the entries available as local environment variables
+    - `ConfigDotEnv`: (default) reads the data from a .env file and makes the entries available as local environment variables.
-    - `ConfigFile`: reads the data from a json file
+    - `ConfigFile`: reads the data from a json file.
     <p/>
 - `IRequester::class` defines Request and Response handling.
 I am using GuzzleHttp, but this can be replaced by anything that is implementing `\Psr\Http\Message\ResponseInterface`.
-Just implement your own version of `IRequester` interface
+Just implement your own version of `IRequester` interface.

 - `ITokenStore::class` defines how the FoxEss access token is read and stored.
 The access token will be provied by FoxEss API on login and is necessary for subsequent API calls.
-My default implementation is using session variables, but this can be replaced by your own implementation of the `ITokenStore` interface
+My default implementation is using session variables, but this can be replaced by your own implementation of the `ITokenStore` interface.

 - `TZ` defines the timezone that is used for requesting data and also in some output features like `HtmlTableDataFormatter` class.
 See [PHP manual](https://www.php.net/manual/en/timezones.php) for details.